Chapter 2 : A Dark Room

 Turned out he was actually the real thing, though.
-He closed his book with a sigh, and then shuffled his way over, giving me the most peculiar look.
-He was a lot thinner and lankier than I’d remembered.
+He closed his book with a sigh, and then shuffled his way over, giving me quite a guarded look.
+He was a lot thinner and lankier than I'd remembered.

 'Scorpius, this is Lucy, our new girl.
 Right, I'll be off then,' he said, and without further ado, dashed off down the stairs again.